LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 Logging
 *******

-Lasso 9 server has a built-in error logging system which allows warning messages to be logged at several different levels.
-Each log level can be routed to one or more destinations allowing for a great deal of flexibility in handling.
+Lasso 9 server has a built-in error logging system, which allows warning messages to be logged at several different levels.
+Each log level can be routed to one or more destinations, allowing for a great deal of flexibility in handling.

 The built-in log levels include: